 Take the time to teach your dog that looking at you and other people in the eyes is a good thing.
-Training a Look or Watch cue is a great way to build a positive association with making eye contact.
+Training a Name Recognition cue is a great way to build a positive association with making eye contact.
 It's a fun and easy cue — check out the video below for how to get started.

 Start training eye contact with you at first, and then add in people your dog already trusts, like family members or friends they see often.
 If someone approaches your dog and is unknowingly making them uncomfortable with direct eye contact and staring, redirect your dog’s attention back to you and give them a treat or praise.